 Keep track of your progress by creating a To-Do list for each project and crossing off tasks as you complete them.
 You can also keep track of your progress using notes and reminders.

 Realize that while juggling projects, things may not always go as planned, so you must create room for flexibility and improvisation.
 You must always make plans for unexpected hitches, delays, and complications.

 Don’t set unrealistically high goals for yourself.
 Know your limits and work within those limits to prevent burnout.

-In conclusion, juggling multiple projects can be stressful and time consuming, but it possible with hard work and determination.
+In conclusion, juggling multiple projects can be stressful and time-consuming, but it is possible with hard work and determination.
 After all, nothing beats the satisfaction that comes with achieving the goals you have set for yourself.
 Never forget, with time and consistency, you can achieve anything.